 While this system is dead simple to install and operate, the big downside here is cost.
 For about the same price as a Yeti, you can buy a complete system with greater capacity.
 And that’s before you add the solar panels that you’ll need to keep the Yeti charged.

-Charge Batteries from your Alternator: Keyline Chargers Dual Battery Smart Isolator
+How to Charge Batteries from your Alternator with a Battery Isolator

 If you find yourself in overcast climates or heavily forested areas for an extended period, solar panels alone may not be enough to keep your batteries fully charged.
-When we first spent several days camping in the deep woods, we ran into issues with excessive battery drain.
+When we first spent several days camping in the deep woods, we ran into issues with battery drain because we weren’t getting enough sun.
 So we installed a battery isolator to help supplement our solar panels.

 A battery isolator allows your vehicle’s alternator to charge your auxiliary batteries while you drive, and keeps everything separated so you don’t drain your starting battery.
-Since we installed our Keyline Chargers Dual Battery Smart Isolator, our batteries are almost always fully charged.
-It’s also very simple to install - the toughest part is running the cable inside your van from the engine compartment.
+Since we installed our isolator, our batteries are almost always fully charged.
+It’s also very simple to install – the toughest part is running the cable inside your van from the engine compartment.

 While we think a battery isolator and a 200-watt solar kit provide more than enough power for most vanlifers, some people may want additional ways to generate electricity and charge up their batteries.
 Especially if you’re planning on running power-hungry electronics like TVs and air conditioners, adding a generator and/or shore power hookups will help you deal with the extra load.